Saint-Georges-de-Rouelley

 Saint-Georges-de-Rouelley (/fr/, literally Saint-Georges of Rouelley) is a commune in the Manche department in Normandy in north-western France.

 Geography

+The commune is made up of the following collection of villages and hamlets, La Prise Guimont, Jutigny, Le Sionnay, La Masure, Saint-Georges-de-Rouelley, La Giboudière, Le Theil, Chanay and Les Haies.

+The commune is in the Normandie-Maine Regional Natural Park.

 Saint-Georges-de-Rouelley shares a Natura 2000 protected area, Landes du Tertre Bizet et Fosse Arthour, with two other communes Domfront en Poiraie and Lonlay-l'Abbaye.